Workshop 2

 SK hynix is a sole company supplied the entire generation line up after the launch the world’s first HBM in cooperation with AMD in 2013 and continuously released every-generation HBMs (HBM2/HBM2E/HBM3/HBM3E) for the first time in the industry and has secured a market share of 60-70 percent.
 SK hynix leading the HBM market by outstanding product performance & quality, tech readiness, wide product portfolio, mass production experience and preemptive investment.

-The chip-let packaging technology based on heterogeneous integration will be another key driver for memory-centric systems various combination of logic and memory devices.
+The chip-let packaging technology based on heterogeneous integration will be another key driver for memory-centric systems various combinations of logic and memory devices.
 By the evolution of advanced packaging technologies, SK hynix will continuously lead the competitiveness of memory business and prepare the business innovation for beyond memory era.